terramate-io/terramate-docs/cloud/dashboard/index.md

 ---
-title: Dashboard in Terramate Cloud
+title: Dashboard | Terramate Cloud
 description: Learn how the dashboard in Terramate Cloud helps to keep an overview of the health of all stacks.
 In addition, it shows historical data about deployments.
 ---